Canon 1300D vs Fujifilm X-A1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1300D and Fujifilm X-A1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 1300D and the X-A1 have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the X-A1 have been discontinued, but can regularly be found used on ebay.
 The X-A1 was replaced by the Fujifilm X-A2, while the 1300D was followed by the Canon 2000D.
+Further information on the features and operation of the 1300D and X-A1 can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Fujifilm X-A1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Fujifilm X-A1?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D: